Eclipsess/yang-sui.github.io/_pages/about.md

 Recent News
 ======
+- 11/2022 Two papers are accepted by AAAI Conference on Artificial Intelligence (**AAAI 2023**).
+- 11/2022 Serving as a Reviewer of CVPR 2023.
+- 10/2022 Presenting a poster in IBM IEEE CAS/EDS – 5th AI Compute Symposium at IBM.
 - 08/2022 Serving as a PC member of AAAI 2023.
 - 05/2022 I'm glad to join the Media Lab at Tencent America as a Research Intern.
 - 04/2022 Serving as a Reviewer of CVPR 2022 Workshop on Transformers for Vision (CVPR 2022 Workshop).